Golddirio/HacknRoll2025/README.md

 Looking for a spark?
 Cupid Arrow on Telegram brings love and connection closer than ever.
 With instant matching, private chats, and a fun, user-friendly experience, finding your special someone has never been easier.
 Join the Cupid community today and let love strike where you least expect it! 💬❤️

 ### Inspiration
 Looking for a spark?
 Cupid Arrow is the ultimate Telegram bot designed to bring love and connection closer than ever.
-With its smart matching algorithm, Cupid Arrow scours its database to find the best match for you.
+With its smart matching algorithm, Cupid Arrow scours its database to find the top 3 best matches for you.
 Enjoy private, seamless chats and a fun, user-friendly experience that makes meeting someone special effortless.💘

 Just a few taps away: share your preferences, let the bot work its magic, and connect with like-minded individuals instantly.